hatredholder/Ozon-Checker/README.md

 # Ozon Price Checker

+Ozon.ru price checker.

-Made on Django with the use of BeautifulSoup and Selenium.
+Made with Django 4.0, BeautifulSoup and Selenium.

 # To do/to add: